 Sprinkle with some more ground cinnamon and fresh raspberries and pour that cup of coffee (or tea) and enjoy a delicious, super easy and filling breakfast.

-These can be served as a dessert as well.
-Just make and put some whipped cream on top and you are going to be impressing any guest with this super easy dish.
+This breakfast idea can be served as a dessert as well.
+Just make, and put some whipped cream on top and you are going to be impressing any guest with this super easy dish.
 Make ahead and serve later or while the guests are enjoying dinner, put them in the oven to bake and serve right out of the oven.

 Super Easy Ricotta and Raspberry BreakfastCourse: BreakfastCuisine: CanadianDifficulty: Easy